 Builders Merchants Federation

 The British Fluoridation Society Limited

 - Advising Key Fund on its participation in a number of funding programmes including the Regional Growth Fund, Northern Impact Fund, Local Access Fund and others, helping secure the continuing flow of matched funding to voluntary and community sector organisations and others across England and Wales.

 - Advising Luxembourg-listed leisure operator Sheffield City Trust on new funding arrangements with Sheffield City Council.

 - Advising youth services charity Sheffield Futures on the legal agreements required to transfer the liability under its pension scheme to Sheffield City Council.

 Lupton Fawcett‘s ecclesiastical, charities and education team is led by both David Whitaker (ecclesiastical) and Chris Burns (charities and education).
 The team operates across Leeds and York, and works closely with the firm’s employment and property teams to provide a comprehensive service to clients, with a notable specialism in ecclesiastical work; the group counts the Province of York, the Diocese of York and the Diocese of Leeds as clients.

 David Whitaker; Chris Burns

 Parents and Friends of the Grammar School at Leeds

-- Supporting the Grammar School at Leeds and its supporting charities with specialist charity law, charity property advice as well as employment, commercial services and debt recovery.
+- Supporting the Grammar School at Leeds and its supporting charities with a wide range of legal services including specialist charity law and charity property advice as well as employment, commercial services and debt recovery.